carljparker/checkins-uw-ios-hw6/readme.md

 >  <https://github.com/carljparker/checkins-uw-ios-hw6>

+This homework implements a simple CheckIn app that enables the user to search for nearby locations on a MapView and select one, which is then stored in a list.
+The list is displayed in a table view.
+By tapping a row in this table view, the user can add images using the photo library or the device's camera.
+These images are associated with the checkin location for the row that the user tapped.

+The basic functionality described above works.
+That said there are a number of things about the app that could be improved.

+- The pins which identify locations on the map do not implement a custom button, but instead use just the standard detail disclosure button: (i).
+This is a usability issue.

+- When the user selects a location, the app simply saves the _title_ of the location, which in most cases is actually the address.
+It would be much better to derive a place name and store that in the checkin list.

+- The app enables the user to save multiple instances of the same location.

+In addition to the above, I'm pretty sure that the app contains some extraneous code that is not called, but which was introduced when I experimented with ways to get the view transitions to work.
+And since that code is commented, there are also extraneous comments that should be removed.

+I have ideas about how to fix all of these things and since this code will be the foundation for the next two HW assignments, I might end up fixing some of them.
+But for this assignment, it is time to call it good and move on.

 ## Implementation Issues (of Discoveries) ##

 The following issues (or perhaps _discoveries_) came up in the process of implementing the homework.

 ### Cannot Push a Navigation Controller ###